AdobeDocs/advertising-cloud.en/help/dsp/campaign-management/placements/placement-settings.md

             The advertiser's IT department or other group may need to schedule, or be informed about, the tag deployment.
    1. Click **[!UICONTROL Save]**.

-**[!UICONTROL 3rd-party Fees]:** (Optional) A static, third-party fee rate to be tracked as a non-billable cost per thousand impressions.
+**[!UICONTROL 3rd-party Fees]:** (Optional) A static, third-party fee rate to be tracked as a non-billable cost per 1000 impressions.
 The package-level default is automatically applied for new placements, when applicable, unless you enter a different value.

 >[!NOTE]
 >